polysquirrel/BFace/main/src/readme.txt

 where:
   - group:	one of the listed top-level npc/pc portrait groups
   - game:	the shortened game name: bg1ee, bg2ee, sod.
 ToB and TotSC are included in the base games.
-Used explcitly by the module code to select the proper portraits for a given game.
+Used explicitly by the module code to select the proper portraits for a given game.
   - gender:	male/female/other.
 The last one serves to explicitly exclude a portrait from use by the pc, even if an appropriate installation option is selected.